micmejia/bible-dump/NKJV/Judges/Judg 18.md

 So they said to him, "Please inquire of God, that we may know whether the journey on which we go will be prosperous."

 ###### 6
-And the priest said to them, "Go in peace. [^a]The presence of the Lord _be_ with you on your way."
+And the priest said to them, "Go in peace.
+The presence of the Lord _be_ with you on your way."

 ###### 7
 So the five men departed and went to Laish.
 They saw the people who _were_ there, how they dwelt safely, in the manner of the Sidonians, quiet and secure. _There were_ no rulers in the land who might put _them_ to shame for anything.
-They _were_ far from the Sidonians, and they had no ties [^b]with anyone.
+They _were_ far from the Sidonians, and they had no ties with anyone.

 ###### 8
 Then _the spies_ came back to their brethren at Zorah and Eshtaol, and their brethren said to them, "What _is_ your _report?_"